redplanetlabs/specter/README.md

 # Specter [![Build Status](https://travis-ci.org/nathanmarz/specter.svg?branch=master)](http://travis-ci.org/nathanmarz/specter)

-Most of Clojure programming involves creating, manipulating, and transforming immutable values.
-However, as soon as your values become more complicated than a simple map or list – like a list of maps of maps – transforming these data structures becomes extremely cumbersome.

-Specter is a library (for both Clojure and ClojureScript) for doing these queries and transformations concisely, elegantly, and efficiently.
-These kinds of manipulations are so common when using Clojure – and so cumbersome without Specter – that Specter is in many ways Clojure's missing piece.
+Specter is library for Clojure and ClojureScript for querying and manipulating arbitrarily complicated data structures very concisely.
+Its use cases range from transforming the values of a map to manipulating deeply nested data structures to performing sophisticated recursive tree transformations.
+Without Specter, writing these manipulations in Clojure manually is cumbersome and prone to error.

 Specter is fully extensible.
 At its core, its just a protocol for how to navigate within a data structure.
 By extending this protocol, you can use Specter to navigate any data structure or object you have.

-Specter does not sacrifice performance to achieve its elegance.
-Actually, Specter is faster than the limited facilities Clojure provides for doing nested operations.
-For example: the Specter equivalent to get-in runs 30% faster than get-in, and the Specter equivalent to update-in runs 5x faster than update-in.
-In each case the Specter code is equally as convenient.
+Even though Specter is so generic and flexible, [its performance](https://github.com/nathanmarz/specter/wiki/Specter-0.11.0:-Performance-without-the-tradeoffs) rivals hand-optimized code.
+The only comparable functions in Clojure's core library are `get-in` and `update-in`.
+The equivalent Specter code is effectively identical (just different order of arguments), but Specter runs 30% faster than `get-in` and 5x faster than `update-in`.

 # Latest Version